 A Skanska-BAM Nuttall joint venture was appointed as an alliance partner and awarded a contract to deliver the Ordsall Chord project.
-The project is part of Network Rail’s £1bn+ rail upgrade plan for the North of England.
+The project was part of Network Rail’s £1bn+ rail upgrade plan for the North of England.

 Boosting economic growth in the North of England

-The key features of the project are:
+The key project features: